elastic/ecctl/docs/ecctl_deployment_apm_create.md

   * File definition: --file=<file path> (shorthand: -f).
 The definition can be found in: https://www.elastic.co/guide/en/cloud-enterprise/current/definitions.html#ApmPayload

-As an option "--generate-payload" can be used in order to obtain the generated ApmPayload that would be sent as a request, save it, update or extend the topology and create an Apm deployment using the saved payload with the "--file" flag.
+As an option, "--generate-payload" can be used in order to obtain the generated ApmPayload that would be sent as a request, save it, update or extend the topology and create an Apm deployment using the saved payload with the "--file" flag.